Hazards covered by anticipation

 Anticipation partners in country

-In July, START Network provided funds to Action Aid to reduce election-based conflict and violence (alert 175).
-A consortium of organizations in the country offered peacekeeping trainings and conducted media campaigns to reduce the potential for violence.
+In July 2017, the Start Network provided funds to Action Aid to reduce election-based conflict and violence (alert 175).
+A consortium of organizations in the country offered peacekeeping training and conducted media campaigns to reduce the potential for violence.

-Beginning in 2020, Welthungerhilfe launched a project to develop a Forecast-based Action mechanism supporting food security for drought events in Kenya.
-The project develops a drought trigger-model which activates Early Action Protocols (EAP) to reduce the risks to the food security of vulnerable communities, prevent negative coping strategies and reduce loss and damages of drought affected households.
+In 2020, Welthungerhilfe launched a project to develop a forecast-based action mechanism supporting food security for drought events in Kenya.
+The project is developing a model for drought triggers, which will activate Early Action Protocols (EAPs) to reduce the risks of food insecurity among vulnerable communities, prevent negative coping strategies, and reduce loss and damages among drought-affected households.

-In 2021 WFP began this project to strengthen national capacities for anticipatory action through establishing systems for forecast-based financing for drought.
+In 2021, WFP began a project to strengthen national capacities for anticipatory action through establishing systems for forecast-based financing for drought.

 FAO is working to support early action for drought and COVID-19 in Kenya.

 The Kenya Red Cross is currently working with national stakeholders to develop an EAP for floods.